bbarker/BlockSmith/README.md

 BlockSmith is a simple [Minecraft](https://minecraft.net) clone written in Scala, using [LWJGL](https://www.lwjgl.org).
 It is based on [Mitchell Kember](https://github.com/mk12)'s [Mycraft](https://github.com/bbarker/mycraft).

-Although I'm not actively looking for help at the moment, help and contribution are certainly appreciated!
-At the moment I aim to keep features fairly similar to MineCraft (similar to [TrueCraft](https://truecraft.io/)), though I'm not tied to a particular version, and I would like to support alternative builds that allow for experimentation or customization.
+Although I'm not actively looking for help (yet), contributions and advice are certainly appreciated!
+At the moment I aim to keep features fairly similar to Minecraft (similar to [TrueCraft](https://truecraft.io/)), though I'm not tied to a particular version, and I would like to support alternative builds that allow for experimentation or customization.

 ## Building